Antonín Sova

-Antonín Sova (26 February 1864 – 16 August 1928) was a Czech poet and the director of Prague Municipal Library.
+Antonín Sova (26 February 1864 – 16 August 1928) was a Czech poet and director of Prague Municipal Library.

 Life

 He was born in Pacov, a small town in South Bohemia, then part of the Austrian Empire, but from the age of two he grew up in nearby Lukavec.
 His father, Jan, was a teacher and choirmaster who occasionally composed.
 His mother died when he was 15 and his father married again (Sova never had a positive relationship with his stepmother Sabina).
 In Lukavec, Antonín, became acquainted with the sisters of Jaroslav Vrchlický.
 He studied at the grammar school in Pelhřimov, Tábor, and from 1881 to 1885 in Písek.
 He met the Písek-based poet Adolf Heyduk who helped him publish his first poems in literary magazines (he used the pen-names Ilja Georgov and for Lumír Valburga Turková).
 While at school, he received the worst possible mark for morale because he ignored the interdict and wore a Czech tricolor tie in a park.

 He started studying law in Prague but he did not finish for lack of money.
 Jaroslav Vrchlický helped him find employment in Otto's encyclopedia editorial department which lasted for only a year.
 His next job was at the medical department of the Prague municipality.
 Eventually, from 1898 till he retired, he worked as a director of the Prague Municipal Library.

 He married Marie Kovaříková, who was almost 20 years younger, in 1900, and had a son Jan with her a year later.
 Their marriage broke up after several years.
 The poet contracted a disease that paralysed him for the last two decades of his life (probably syphilis).

 After the constitution of Czechoslovakia in 1918, he lived in Prague and was often visited by younger poets of various styles and political inclinations.
 In 1924, he moved "in his horsehair grave" to Pacov, where he died on a stormy August night in 1928.
 The funeral took place in Prague but his ashes were taken to a granite stone in Pacov.